 The Rector (Vicar) should lead the preparation rite as local custom dictates.
-The Rector (Vicar) should also lead the concluding prayer after the end of the service.

 At the Reading of the Lessons:

 Lay readers should read the first and second lessons.
 (It is appropriate, though certainly not necessary, that they vest and be in procession local custom dictates this decision.)